pmndrs/component-material/README.md

 	>...</ComponentMaterial>
 ```

+**Note:**
-**Note:** the variables cannot be defined twice in the same shader, this will give a glsl error.
-Therefore it is not possible to define them in the `head` tag and at the same time via props.
+- As uniforms, varyings cannot be defined twice in the same shader, this will give a glsl error.
+So be careful not to define the same varyings inside the `head` tag.

 #### Features